-I am an assistant professor of business administration in the Technology and Operations Management (TOM) Unit at the Harvard Business School.
+I am an associate professor of business administration in the Technology and Operations Management (TOM) Unit at the Harvard Business School.
 My research centers on innovation and competitive strategy in platform-based markets.

 Open Content, Linus' Law, and Neutral Point of View

 Responses to Entry in Multi-Sided Markets: The Impact of Craigslist on Local Newspapers

 (with Robert Seamans).
 2014.
 NET Institute Working Paper #10-11.
 Management Science

 Ad Revenue and Content Commercialization: Evidence from Blogs

 (with Monic Sun).
 2013.
 NET Institute Working Paper #11-32.
 Management Science

 (with Shane Greenstein).
 2012.
 American Economic Review (Papers and Proceedings)